statsig-io/docs/docs/stats-engine/topline-impact.md

 For ratio metrics and relative impacts, the variance is calculated using the Delta method.
 This properly accounts for the correlation between the various numerator and denominator terms, leveraging Taylor expansion to linearize expressions containing non-linear combinations of experiment variables.

-For example, the variance in the relaive impact of a count metric is given by:
+For example, the variance in the relative impact of a count metric is given by:

 ![image](https://user-images.githubusercontent.com/90343952/171686256-4ae81e10-c4f4-474d-9326-3a2ea6911ea3.png)